By: Hilary Wickes, America Outdoors

 November 17- National Take a Hike Day

 This list is by no means exhaustive, but it should get you started with your outdoor holidays marketing efforts.
-Keep in mind- some of the dates may change for 2020, so make sure to check the links above next year.
+Keep in mind- some of the dates may change each year, so make sure to check the links above next year.

 *This list was made with the help of the following websites: Reserve America and Holiday Insights.